Mary Baldwin University: History

 In 2003, after 18 years as president, Cynthia Haldenby Tyson retired and Pamela Fox, dean of Miami University's School of Fine Arts, was named the ninth president.

 In May 2015, the board of trustees voted unanimously to change the name of the institution to Mary Baldwin University, effective August 31, 2016, reflecting the school's range of bachelor's, master's, and doctoral programs.

 On July 1, 2023, Jeffrey P. Stein began his tenure as Mary Baldwin University's tenth president after two decades at Elon University.
 On August 26, 2025, Stein abruptly resigned and was replaced by vice president Todd Telemeco.
 The university later announced on Nov.
 10 that it discontinued 17 academic minors, including creative writing, African-American studies and physics.

+On January 14, 2026, after protests from students, faculty and alumni, Todd Telemeco announced he would be stepping down as president for personal and family reasons at the end of the academic year.
+The Board of Trustees also announced the reinstatement of four academic minors – African American Studies, Art History, Religious Studies, and Sexuality and Gender Students.
+In June of the same year, the board of trustees announced that Gary Daynes would become MBU's 12th president with the title of Interim President and Chief Transformation Officer, effective July 1, 2026.
+A few days before stepping down, departing president Telemeco announced that the university's accreditation was placed on "Probation with Good Cause" because of continuing concerns about its finances by the Southern Association of Colleges and Schools.

 Academics

 Mary Baldwin University offers Bachelor of Arts, Bachelor of Science and Bachelor of Social Work degrees in more than 30 majors.
 Undergraduate degrees are offered through the Mary Baldwin College for Women and two co-educational programs: University College and MBU Online.
 The school offers graduate degrees through the College of Education (Master of Arts in Teaching, Master of Education, Master of Science in Higher Education, and Master of Science in Applied Behavior Analysis), Murphy Deming College of Health Sciences (Doctor of Occupational Therapy, Doctor of Physical Therapy, Master of Science in Physician Assistant, and RN-to-BSN), and the Shakespeare and Performance program (Master of Letters and Master of Fine Arts).

 Additionally, Mary Baldwin offers fast-track degrees, bachelor's-plus-master's-degree plans, professional school preparation and certificate programs.
 Community service and study-abroad opportunities are supplied through the Spencer Center for Civic and Global Engagement, which opened in 2007.

+The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The commission placed Mary Baldwin University on "probation for good cause" in June 2026 because of continuing concerns about its finances.
+This followed two years of monitoring and is the most serious status the accreditor can award an institution short of removing its accreditation altogether.